contentauth/c2pa-python/docs/project-contributions.md

 pip install -e .
 ```

-This will:
+This command:

-- Copy the appropriate libraries for your platform from `artifacts/` to `src/c2pa/libs/`
+- Copies the appropriate libraries for your platform from `artifacts/` to `src/c2pa/libs/`
-- Install the package in development mode, allowing you to make changes to the Python code without reinstalling.
+- Installs the package in development mode, so you can make changes to the Python code without reinstalling.

 ## Build from source